helmut-hoffer-von-ankershoffen/ceil/README.md

 Notes:
 - Danger: wipes thumb drive in router
-- It might take some time until the Zeroconf/Avahi distributed the name `max-router.local` in your network.
+- It might take some time until the Zeroconf/Avahi distributed the name `max-one.local` in your network.
 You can check by ssh'ing into the router via `make router-ssh`
 - The router will manage / route to the subnet `12.0.0.[0-128]` (`12/25`) the K8S nodes will life in and act as their DHCP and DNS server
+- The router updates the IP address of `router.maxxx.pro` via DDNS
-- Furthermore the router acts as an OpenVPN server and updates the IP address of `vpn.max.pro` via DDNS
+- Furthermore the router acts as an OpenVPN server
 - After setting up the router wait for a minute to check if the k8s nodes have picked up the designated IPs using `make k8s-check-ip`
 - After the k8s nodes picked up their IP addresses you can ssh into them using `make {one,two,three}-ssh`
 - If on your workstation `nslookup max-{one,two,three}.dev` works but `ping max-{one,two,three}.dev` does not, reestablish the (WiFi) connection of your workstation